-As a new CrossFit Box, we are all getting to know each other and building that tight community we always envisioned.
-Each month we will be profiling a CrossFit Grail Athlete that is interesting and inspirational.
-A person that demonstrates a positive attitude, shows up every day and puts their heart and soul into their workout, never gives up, and cheers everyone on.
+As a growing CrossFit box, we are all getting to know each other and building that tight community we always envisioned.
+Each month, we profile a CrossFit Grail Athlete that is interesting and inspirational.
+A person that demonstrates a positive attitude, shows up every day and puts their heart and soul into their workout, never gives up, cheers everyone on and is passionate about the CrossFit Grail Community.
 And someone who is pretty cool!
-Although we think everyone brings all these things to the table, we can only pick one.
+Although we think everyone has these qualities, we can only pick one.

-August 2017 Athlete of the Month: MIKE MILES
+August 2018 Athlete of the Month: Brett Snyder

 Tell us a little about yourself:

 I’m a Colorado re-plant.
 I was born in Denver (July 1958), but grew up mostly in Orange County, CA. After high school, I spent four years in the US Navy on a guided missile cruiser stationed out of Charleston, SC.
 After the Navy I worked for a defense contractor for 5 years then went to work for a company that manufactured Automated Fingerprint Identification Systems.
 I did this for 14 years.
 I met my wife Marchell (born and raised in Pueblo, CO) at the Colorado Bureau of Investigation while installing an AFIS system for them.
 We lived together for some time and got married in 1989 at the chapel on the DU campus.
 We moved back to Denver (from California) that same year.
 We have three great kids (Breanna, 26, Christopher, 24, and Emily, 21).
 I worked in the medical devices industry for two different companies for another 18 years and am now working as a general manager for a refrigeration and design business.
 I enjoy riding my bike, making pottery (although haven’t done this in a while), and watching movies.